Pickaninny: Similar terms in Pidgin and Creole languages

 The term pikinini is found in Melanesian pidgin and creole languages such as Tok Pisin of Papua New Guinea or Bislama of Vanuatu, as the usual word for 'child' (of a person or animal); it may refer to children of any race.
-For example, Charles III used the term in a speech he gave in Tok Pisin during a formal event: he described himself as nambawan pikinini bilong Misis Kwin (i.e. the first child of the Queen).
+Charles III used the term in a speech during a 2012 visit to Papua New Guinea.
+Speaking in Tok Pisin, Charles (then Prince of Wales) described himself as "nambawan pikinini bilong Misis Kwin" ('number one child belonging to Mrs. Queen').

 In Nigerian as well as Cameroonian Pidgin English, the word pikin is used to mean a child.
 It can be heard in songs by African popular musicians such as Fela Kuti's Afrobeat song "Teacher Don't Teach Me Nonsense" and Prince Nico Mbarga's highlife song "Sweet Mother"; both are from Nigeria.
 In Sierra Leone Krio the term pikin refers to 'child' or 'children', while in Liberian English pekin does likewise.
 In Chilapalapa, a pidgin language used in Southern Africa, the term used is pikanin.
 In Sranan Tongo and Ndyuka of Suriname, pikin may refer to 'children' as well as to 'small' or 'little'.
 Some of these words may be more directly related to the Portuguese pequeno than to pequenino.